DexterHuang/CyberCodeOnline/UpdateNote.md

 Step by step [Guide](https://cybercode-online.fandom.com/wiki/GitHub_PR_Tutorial) how to submit a PR on our GitHub

 ## Updates
+### **2021/12/21 v0.749
+ * NEW - Equipments are now translatable, this requires mobile/{lang}/procedural-names.json to be translated, only tw-zh is enabled for new. once others are translated i will enable them manually

 ### **2021/12/16 v0.749
  * UPDATE - Now if chat message list will show a small popup if you are not at the bottom, clicking the popup will scroll to bottom, this should fix chat not scolling with new message issue :)
  * UPDATE - Tip box will now use translated version if avaiable